BryCain/05-FPS-Maze/README.md

 This is my attempt at a 2D FPS Maze.
 Because I had several other assignments due around the same time as this one, this project is a little more barebones than usual.
 I mainly just stuck to the basic solution, with a couple of extra features.

 ## Implementation
-Includes a first-person player-controlled character that can move with keyboard and mouse control, a procedurally generated maze, a key to pick up, an enemy, an in-game menu, an end-game screen, sound effects, and music.
+Includes a first-person player-controlled character that can move with keyboard and mouse control, a procedurally generated maze using Constructive Solid Geometry, materials for the wall and floor, a key to pick up, an enemy, an in-game menu, an end-game screen, sound effects, and music.

 ## References